Learning Path 9 - Lab 1 - Exercise 3 - Create a Scheduled Query from a template

 8. From the rule summary blade, make sure you’re receiving data by reviewing the green icon under Data sources: Azure Activity.

-Note: If you do not see it in a connected state, make sure you completed Task 3 of the Learning Path 6 Lab, Exercise 1.
+Note: If you do not see it in a connected state, and you reran Learning Path 8 Lab, Exercise 1, Task 3, as noted above, you may need to wait a few minutes for the process to complete.

 9. Select Create rule to continue.